ryuuzaki42/03_Slackware_JB_Packages/README.md

 `slackware_dls/` - Scripts to download some programs to Slackware

-### Download others packages in the Telegram group or request packages/programs
+### Download others packages in the Telegram group:
 https://t.me/SlackwarePackages